Manner in which Irani took Prez Murmu's name in LS degraded status of that office: Adhir to Birla | Politics

 In his letter to Birla, Chowdhury also said the manner in which Irani took Murmu's name in the House was neither proper nor in consonance with the status and position of the president.

-''She was yelling 'Droupadi Murmu' repeatedly without prefixing Hon'ble President or Madame or Smt. before the Hon'ble President's name.
+''She was yelling 'Droupadi Murmu' repeatedly without prefixing Hon'ble President or Madam or Smt. before the Hon'ble President's name.
 This clearly amounts to degrading the stature of the office of the Hon'ble President.

 ''Therefore, I demand that the way Smt.
-Smriti Irani was addressing the Hon'ble President may be expunged from the proceedings of the House,'' he said.
+Smriti Irani was addressing the Hon'ble President may be expunged from the proceedings of the House,'' he said, in an apparent reference to the Lok Sabha proceedings on Thursday.

+Chowdhury asserted that Gandhi had nothing to do with the ''unfortunate episode'', yet Irani and the BJP ''deliberately dragged her name in this controversy''.

+He alleged that Irani behaved ''very inappropriately'' with Gandhi and used ''derogatory words''.

 Chowdhury also tendered a written apology to Murmu on Friday for his ''rashtrapatni'' remark.